 - The Morris Community YMCA opened on January 10, 2015, in partnership with Morris Hospital & Healthcare Centers.
 The Y and Morris Hospital collaborate to offer a variety of programming, including group exercise classes, youth enrichment and teen programs, senior wellness programs, and a number of medically-based fitness programs and community wellness initiatives.

-- Morris Hospital offers free senior exercise classes for the community at the United Methodist Church in Minooka and at the Morris Community YMCA.
+- Morris Hospital offers free senior fitness classes for the community at the United Methodist Church in Minooka and at the Morris Community YMCA.
 The goal is to help seniors improve their mobility, flexibility and strength while providing socialization.

 - The Morris Hospital 5K Fun Run is one of the highlights of the annual Grundy County Corn Festival.